dupgit/sauvegarde/README.md

                       (Hash_Array.json) to submit an array of hashs to server that will say which hashs are needed.
                       Avoids sql injection in sqlite queries.
+* 0.0.9  [24.08.2016] New GET url in order to get a bunch of hashs and their associated data to go quicker when restoring files.
+Restore all the versions of a file.
+Now cdpfglclient handles signals and should close its database connection cleanly.

 ## Code documentation